microlinkhq/metascraper/README.md

 ## What is it

-**metascraper** is library to easily scrape metadata from an article on the web using Open Graph metadata, regular HTML metadata, and series of fallbacks.
+The **metascraper** library allows you to easily scrape metadata from an article on the web using Open Graph metadata, regular HTML metadata, and series of fallbacks.

 It follows a few principles: